- Premium features included

 The built-in “cold subscriber” views and cleaning automations have been crucial for maintaining good email deliverability.
 What I’ve learned: technical setup plus list hygiene plus watching behavioral metrics equals reliable performance.
 Throughout this Kit review, I’ve found their deliverability guidance to be solid and practical.

-Support is available daily via chat/email with generally quick response times, which has saved my bacon during late-night campaign launches.
-The support team has been genuinely helpful, though there’s no priority support unless you’re on higher tiers.
+Support is available daily via chat/email, with chat support giving quick response times, which has saved my bacon during late-night campaign launches.
+The support team has been genuinely helpful, though there’s no priority support unless you’re on the Creator Pro plan.

 The knowledge base goes deep, and they offer free migrations plus expert help.
 When I switched from my old ESP, the migration guidance was genuinely helpful—they didn’t just leave me to figure it out alone.
 You can contact support directly from the dashboard, which is convenient.